MAIF/shapash/docs/overview.rst

     )

 - Step 3: Display output
-  > There are several outputs and plots available. for example, you can launch the web app:
+  > There are several outputs and plots available.
+For example, you can launch the web app this way :

 .. code:: ipython

     app = xpl.run_app()

-Watch the tutorial part of this documentation for more details
+Watch the tutorial part of this documentation for more details.